sijylab/Liver_disease_microbiome/README.md

 ## 4. Usage Instructions

 1. Download the repository.
-2. Unzip `Supple_table_ASV.csv.zip`.
-3. Load the datasets into R using the provided scripts.
+2. Load the datasets into R using the provided scripts.
-4. Run `script_beta_diversity.R` to reproduce the beta diversity results.
+3. Run `script_beta_diversity.R` to reproduce the beta diversity results.
-5. Run `script_dmm.R` to reproduce the clustering results.
+4. Run `script_dmm.R` to reproduce the clustering results.
-6. Run `script_phate.R` to reproduce the phate results.
+5. Run `script_phate.R` to reproduce the phate results.
-7. Run `script_tree.R` to reproduce the phate results.
+6. Run `script_tree.R` to reproduce the phate results.